Chart Color Schemes

 Jordan Springs is characterized by a predominantly suburban housing profile, with ownership patterns similar to the broader region

-Dwelling structure in Jordan Springs, as evaluated at the latest Census, comprised 90.3% houses and 9.6% other dwellings (semi-detached, apartments, 'other' dwellings).
-In comparison, Sydney metro had 55.9% houses and 44.1% other dwellings.
-Home ownership in Jordan Springs was at 7.6%, with the remainder of dwellings either mortgaged (57.8%) or rented (34.5%).
-The median monthly mortgage repayment in Jordan Springs was $2,600, higher than Sydney metro's $2,427.
+As evaluated in the latest Census, dwelling structures within Jordan Springs comprised 90.3% houses and 9.6% other dwellings (semi-detached, apartments, 'other' dwellings), compared to Sydney metro's 55.9% houses and 44.1% other dwellings.
+Home ownership in Jordan Springs stood at 7.6%, with the remainder of dwellings either mortgaged (57.8%) or rented (34.5%).
+The median monthly mortgage repayment was $2,600, higher than Sydney metro's average of $2,427.
 Median weekly rent in Jordan Springs was recorded at $530, compared to Sydney metro's $470.
 Nationally, Jordan Springs' mortgage repayments were significantly higher than the Australian average of $1,863, while rents were substantially above the national figure of $375.

 Frequently Asked Questions - Housing